 The Big Agnes Tiger Wall UL 1 is a spacious 30 oz high-volume, double-wall tent with an easy-to-setup hubbed pole architecture (tent pole included).
 The large, dual-zipper door makes entry and exit easy and creates a large vestibule for ample gear storage.
 A large ceiling pocket and side pockets provide excellent storage space, while mesh sidewalls provide extra privacy.
 The high quality of the Tiger Wall and its durable construction have made it a backpacker favorite.

-The MSR Hubba NX 1 is a 39 oz double wall tent with a side entrance and vestibule so you can store your extra gear under cover and still get in and out of the tent easily.
+The newly redesigned 2022 MSR Hubba Hubba 1 is a freestanding 34 oz double wall tent with a side entrance and vestibule so you can store your extra gear undercover and still get in and out of the tent easily.
 The tent is easy to set up with a dual hub pole structure that provides excellent head and foot room, in addition to an overhead eyebrow pole that creates vertical sidewalls to increase livability.
 The carbon fiber pole structure provides excellent stability in wind conditions, while the rain fly vents help prevent internal condensation.

-While the Zpacks Altaplex is designed for tall hikers up to 6’6″ we like it because it has a ton of room inside but is still easy to set up in a tight space.
-Weighing just 15.4 oz, the Altaplex is a single wall trekking pole tent made with Dyneema DCF which doesn’t stretch or sag at night and is extremely waterproof.
-It has a deep bathtub floor to keep you dry, steep walls to shed strong wind and snow, and a rainbow zipper that makes it easy to get in and out from either sides of the front vestibule.
-Setup requires one trekking pole that can be extended to 142 cm or used with a 10″ pole jack (1.2 oz) which is commonly required for pyramid tents or tarps of this height and shape.
+The 13.9 oz Zpacks Plex Solo is a single wall trekking pole tent made with Dyneema DCF which doesn’t stretch or sag at night and is extremely waterproof.
+It has a deep bathtub floor to keep you dry, steep walls to shed strong wind and snow, and a rainbow zipper that makes it easy to get in and out from either side of the front vestibule.
+Setup requires one trekking pole.
+If you’re a taller hiker or you want even more headroom, we recommend sizing up to the Zpacks AltaPlex Tent, which is virtually identical but has a longer bathtub floor.
+Read our review.

-The Tarptent Aeon Li single-wall tarp tent has a floating bathtub style floor and mesh front wall.
+The Tarptent Aeon Li single-wall tarp tent has a floating bathtub-style floor and mesh front wall.
 Weighing 15.8 ounces, the Aeon Li is sized for one person plus their gear.
 It requires one trekking pole to pitch and has a front vestibule that can be fastened open in good weather.
-The Aeon Li is made with Dyneema DCF (formerly called cuben fiber), which is a very lightweight and waterproof laminate that is taped and sewn together.
+The Aeon Li is made with Dyneema DCF which is a very lightweight and waterproof laminate that doesn’t stretch under tension or when it gets wet.
 Dyneema DCF can be rather noisy in heavy rain and provides limited privacy since it’s translucent, but it is puncture resistant and easy to repair with Tyvek tape.
 Read our review.

 Here are the most important variables to consider when buying a backpacking or camping tent.